Skip to main content

 View Laser Machine

-High-Power Laser Cleaning Systems
+High-power Laser Cleaning Systems

 Laserax manufactures high-power fiber laser systems specifically designed to remove coatings from metal surfaces.